 Explain the difference between a (partially) inelastic collision and a completely inelastic collision.

-"Partially inelastic collision the two objects rebound off each other and there is no permanent damage.
-With a completely inelastic collision, the objects stick together."
+"In a partially inelastic collision, the two objects collide and rebound off each other but there is permanent damage done afterwards.
+In a completely inelastic collision, the two objects will collide and stick together."

 Explain why drag, friction, and other external forces do not matter during sufficiently "brief" collisions, in order for momentum to be conserved.

-"Their impulse would be negligible due to the relatively brief time that collisions take place in.
-We can set the change in time equal to zero, such that the objects are simply exchanging momentum."
+"They are negligible due to the relatively brief time that collisions take place, so if we look at the left (external impulse) side of the momentum conservation equation we can set it equal to zero, so the objects are exchanging momentum."

 Completely inelastic.
 (Partially) inelastic. ********************************** Elastic. ** (Unsure/lost/guessing/help!) **